BIMSBbioinfo/pigx_docs/pigx-bs-seq.md

 # PiGx BS-seq

-## Introduction
+# Introduction

 PiGx-bsseq is a preprocessing and analysis pipeline that takes raw `fastq` read files and performs all necessary steps to present the full methylome for analysis.
 Quality control, and differential methylation are also performed, and a final report provides a summary for each sample provided by the user.

-## The workflow
+## Workflow

 This figure provides an overview of the various stages of the pipeline, as well as the outputs and expected inputs.